 Potential Risks of Cardamom

 When you have amounts of cardamom that are typical in food, there are not any documented risks.
-However, larger amounts of cardamom could cause pain if you have gallstones.
+People with gallstones should not take cardamom except to flavor food.
 We also need more research to determine the effects of large amounts of cardamom on women who are pregnant or breastfeeding.

 Talk to your doctor if you're considering taking cardamom as a supplement.